henryJ099123/interpreters/notes/ch23_notes.md

     - omit fallthrough and `break` statements; just jump to the end of the switch
     - this is just a glorified `if...else if...else if`
     - ok twas a bit harder than I expected but it's DONE!

+2. add `continue`, which jumps directly to the top of the nearest enclosing loop. i.e. it skips the rest of the loop body.
+In a `for` loop, it jumps to the increment clause.
+It is a compile-time error for a `continue` statement *not* in a loop.
+Be sure to think about *scope*.
+What should happen to local variables declared inside the loop body or in blocks nested inside the loop when a continue is executed?
+    - I would think you would just jump to the top, or to the loop jump statement
+    - but...what's all this about local variables?
+    - they should just vanish and start over...
+    - which means if there's a scope change I need to downgrade a scope

+3. Control flow constructs have been pretty set-in-stone.
+Code has focused on being more declarative and high level, not on imperative control flow.
+Try to invent a useful, novel control flow feature for Lox.
+In practice, this isn't usually *that* helpful, as users in essence must be forced to learn an unfamiliar notation, but it's a good chance to practice design skills.